PEMF for Muscle Repair: Complete Guide to Recover Faster

 After digging into the science and trying it myself, I became a believer.

-They boost blood flow, reduce inflammation, and enhance oxygen levels.
 These are key factors for muscle repair.

-Your cells rely on electrical energy to function, and after an intense workout, they can become depleted.
+Your body cells rely on electrical energy to function, and after an intense workout, they can become depleted.

 When muscles are overworked, tiny tears form in the fibers, causing soreness.